Marwan99/Marwan99.github.io/_portfolio/2_erc.md

 <iframe src="https://www.youtube.com/embed/jNA-4pEMKtk"></iframe>

-Unfortunately due the pandemic no testing was done on hardware and all the testing was done in simulation on Gazebo as shown in the video above, the [Canadian Planetary Emulation Terrain 3D Mapping Dataset](http://asrl.utias.utoronto.ca/datasets/3dmap/) was used in the simulated testing, eventually the competition got cancelled as well.
+Unfortunately due the pandemic no testing was done on hardware and all the testing was done in simulation on Gazebo as shown in the video above, the [Canadian Planetary Emulation Terrain 3D Mapping Dataset](http://asrl.utias.utoronto.ca/datasets/3dmap/) was used in the simulated testing.
+Eventually the competition got cancelled as well.

 In hindsight I think that there are a couple of problems with the system proposed above:
 * Planning with the assumption that the world is empty until visited is not a very good assumption, especially that we are relaying on cameras with